 To preserve health care capacity, we strongly recommend that health care providers promote the flu vaccine this season, especially to anyone at high risk of serious complications from the flu.

-COVID-19 VACCINES – For more information on the COVID-19 vaccines, please visit the dedicated webpages.
+COVID-19 VACCINES – For more information on the COVID-19 vaccines, please visit the dedicated webpage.

 Please direct any questions or concerns you have regarding the provincial influenza vaccine supply to UIIP.MOH@ontario.ca.

-To determine eligibility for influenza vaccination in October, please refer to the Ministry of Health and the National Advisory Committee on Immunization’s guidelines for which individuals are at high risk of influenza-related complications or hospitalization.
+To determine eligibility for influenza vaccination in October, please refer to the Ministry of Health’s guidelines or the Canadian Immunization Guide chapter on influenza for which individuals are at high risk of influenza-related complications or hospitalization.

-- Early October: Hospitalized individuals and hospital staff, long-term care home residents and staff.
-TBDHU will prioritize distribution to hospitals and long-term care homes in early October.
+- Late September/Early October: Hospitalized individuals and hospital staff, long-term care home residents and staff.
+TBDHU will prioritize distribution to hospitals and long-term care homes in late September/early October.

-- October: Individuals at high-risk of complications or hospitalization due to influenza.
-Please see high risk groups eligible for influenza vaccine in October.
+- October: Individuals at high risk of complications or hospitalization due to influenza.

 As TBDHU receives its influenza vaccine in increments, the initial influenza vaccine supply is prioritized for public hospitals and long-term care homes, including health care workers.
 Next priority for distribution is given to retirement homes and other congregate settings where there are other vulnerable groups.